TimHanewich/PYPER/readme.md

 |Misc Wires|< $1.00|

 ## PYPER's Parts Explained
-Parts are provided [on Thingiverse]() as STL files.
+All of the 3D-printed parts needed to make PYPER are available [on Thingiverse]() for free.
 Each part and its role is described below:
 |Image|Part|Function|Role|
 |-|-|-|-|
 |![img]()|base.stl|chassis|The platform everything is built on top of|